dmfs/DEVGUIDE-static/Appendix/How to Contribute.md

 # How to Contribute to this Document

-This Wiki is based on [Gollum](https://github.com/gollum/gollum), a [Git](http://git-scm.com/) based Wiki system.
+This site has been made with [Jekyll](https://jekyllrb.com/), a [Git](http://git-scm.com/) based content to html converter.
 The markup language used is [Markdown](http://daringfireball.net/projects/markdown/syntax) in the [Github flavored](https://help.github.com/articles/github-flavored-markdown/) version.

 [devguide.calconnect.org](http://devguide.calconnect.org) only serves the Wiki content, without any option to edit it.
 The sources of this Wiki are available at [github.com/CalConnect/DEVGUIDE](https://github.com/CalConnect/DEVGUIDE).
 All changes at GitHub will be pushed to http://devguide.calconnect.org on a regular base.
 At present this is a manual process, so it might take some time.